 mintFor function in your smart contract, where you can implement custom logic to decode it on-chain or just save it as it is.

-For a better understanding of how the blueprint is used, take a look at our smart contract templates in this repo: imx-contracts
+For a better understanding of how the blueprint is used, take a look at our smart contract templates in the imx-contracts repo.

-- Blueprint data — The metadata that appears on Immutable X does not read any data from the blueprint, so there's no reason to define a blueprint as an entire JSON string.
-Instead, it could be a link, hash, or a few select properties to optionally decode and save in custom mappings in your smart contract.
+The metadata that appears on Immutable X does not read any data from the blueprint, so there's no reason to define a blueprint as an entire JSON string.
+Instead, it could be a link, hash, or a few select properties to optionally decode and save in custom mappings in your smart contract

 For a smart contract to work with Immutable X, we need an implementation of a